parttimenerd/jfr-query-experiments/README.md

 ...
 ```
 Limitations:
-- Durations are stores as nanoseconds.
-- Stack traces are stored a fixed size (100 frames by default) but are slow to import, so avoid if possible.
+- Stack traces are stored a fixed size (10 frames by default) and only have methods in their frames
+   - so no line number, bytecode index or the type of the frame
+   - this saves a lot of space and makes queries faster

 Lessons learned on duckdb
 -------------------------